-In December, a separate state television report triggered a food safety scare at Yum Brands Inc. restaurants, cutting its China same-restaurant sales by 20 percent in January and February.
+In December, a separate state television report triggered a food safety scare at Yum Brands Inc. (YUM.N) restaurants, cutting its China same-restaurant sales by 20 percent in January and February.

-Chinese companies have also not been spared.
+Chinese companies have not been spared from scrutiny.

 "These TV exposes create the impression that you can't trust that brand," said Torsten Stocker, head of Greater China consumer practice at Monitor Deloitte.
 "If there's some smoke then maybe there's much bigger fire."

-In a bid to pre-empt any negative publicity on Consumer Rights Day, some companies launched customer-friendly promotions ahead of the TV show.
-McDonald's will give out free breakfasts on Monday and Wal-mart launched an "adopt-a-tree" campaign.
+In a bid to preempt any negative publicity on Consumer Rights Day, some companies launched customer-friendly promotions ahead of the TV show.
+McDonald's will give out free breakfasts on Monday and Wal-Mart launched an "adopt-a-tree" campaign.

 But some Chinese consumers said that the revelations from the "3.15" show would nonetheless have a significant impact on their choice of products in the future.